AlvaroParker/lab-control/README.md

 docker compose up
 ```

-You will be able to visit the frontend by visiting the provided `VITE_BACKEND_IP` since both the backend and the frontend is running under a `nginx` container that implements only https
+You will be able to visit the frontend by visiting the provided `VITE_BACKEND_IP` since both the backend and the frontend are running under a `nginx` container that implements only https.

-Once the development containers are deployed, when you make changes in `backend/` or `frontend/` the container will automatically refresh the files and updated the `frontend` or the `backend` accordingly
+Once the development containers are deployed, when you make changes in `backend/` or `frontend/` the container will automatically refresh the files and update the `frontend` or the `backend` accordingly

 # Production build

+In order to build the production backend you'll need `cc`, `openssl` and `openssl-devel` installed in your system.

 Configure the `.env` variables properly.
-Then run `./install` and your deployment file will be under the `deploy/` directory.
+Then run `./install` and your deployment files will be under the `deploy/` directory.
 After this, you can copy this directory and deploy it in any server
 by running `docker compose up`